Charles Abel (missionary)

 Charles William Abel (1863–1930) was a Congregationalist who founded the Kwato mission in the Territory of Papua, in what is now the Milne Bay Province of Papua New Guinea (PNG).
-He was the father of Sir Cecil Abel who played an important role in PNG at the time of its independence, and great grandfather of Charles Abel, a government minister in PNG.
+He was the father of Sir Cecil Abel who played an important role in PNG at the time of its independence, and great-grandfather of Charles Abel, a government minister in PNG.

 Early life

 Charles William Abel was born on 25 September 1863 in Bloomsbury, London but his family later moved to Wandsworth in London.
 His father, William Abel, was a Congregationalist and worked for Mudie's Lending Library.
 Abel had two elder brothers and two sisters.
 At the age of 11 he went with his mother to the Islington Agricultural Hall to hear the American evangelists, Dwight L. Moody and Ira D. Sankey, and was very much affected by their message.
 At the age of 14, he joined his father in working at Mudie's Library.
 He and his brother, Robert, considered migrating to America, but had been discouraged by letters from other young men from their area who had failed to find opportunities in the US.
 Instead, Charles applied for an agricultural cadetship at the London office of a New Zealand firm, and sailed for New Zealand in late 1881.
-However, he was not very happy in his work and at some stage chose to join Māori gumworkers in the Kauri forests north of Auckland.
+However, he was not very happy in his work and at some stage chose to join Māori gum workers in the Kauri forests north of Auckland.
 There he gave scripture lessons to young Maori boys and helped them to trade with Europeans.